Consumer Advice - Advice Sheets

 Make sure you have all the relevant documentation, such as the estimate or quotation, the contract, the guarantee or warranty (if you were given one) and the credit agreement (if any).

-Collect any evidence you can to support your claim - video footage and photographs for example.
+Collect any evidence you can to support your claim - videos and photographs for example.

-Remember that if you feel you have been deliberately misled by the trader, then you should report it to Citizens Advice consumer service so the complaint can be passed to trading standards.
+Remember that if you feel you have been deliberately misled by the trader, you should report it to Citizens Advice consumer service so the complaint can be referred to trading standards.

 If you do not want to speak directly to the trader, confirm the details of your complaint in writing or by email.
 Send your letter by recorded delivery and make sure you keep a copy for yourself - you may need it as evidence later if the matter is unresolved.
 Keep copies of emails sent and received.
 Set out what you would like the trader to do to resolve the complaint and set a reasonable deadline for a reply.